Genivia/RE-flex/doc/index.md

 sacrificing speed.
 By contrast, the default buffered input strategy is more efficient.

+#### `−−indent` and `−−noindent`

+This option enables or disables support for indentation matching with anchors `\i`, `\j`, and `\k`.
+Indentation matching is enabled by default.
+Matching speed may be improved by disabling indentation matching, but should only be disabled when none of the indentation anchors is used in any of the patterns.

 #### `-m reflex`, `−−matcher=reflex`

 This option generates a scanner that uses the RE/flex `reflex::Matcher` class